Mariesanon/Michelin_ETL_Project2/README.md

 #### Project Limitations
 The project focused on Michelin Star restaurants located in the United States of America.
-Due to the limitation of data sets available in Kaggle, whereby only 2019 affordability rating. data set is available, the recently awarded restaurants in 2021 do not have a corresponding affordability data.
+Due to the limitation of data sets available in Kaggle, whereby only 2019 affordability rating data set is available, the recently awarded restaurants in 2021 do not have a corresponding affordability data.
 The ETL data integration process would have been more useful if the 2021 affordability rating data source is available and used for the project.